-We have found from customer feedback that the custom Trail Journeys bikes are best on the rail trail for those of you who like the comfortable more upright riding position.
+We have found from customer feedback that the custom Trail Journeys bikes are best on the Otago Rail Trail, designed for those of you who like the comfortable more upright riding position.
 If you do a bit more riding and are used to riding a mountain bike we also have these available.
 The riding position of these bikes mean that you are not in an upright position and these bikes do not come with carriers for putting panniers on.

-What gear do I need to ride the trail?
+What gear do I need to ride the Otago Rail Trail?